Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Introduction

-\paragraph{Overview of the techniques.} We start by characterizing the optimum online policy for both of the problems through a \emph{Linear Programming} formulation.
-The LP formulations capture Bellman's dynamic program by tracking the state of the system through allocation and state variables (see \cref{sec:production-simple} for more details) and express the conditions for a policy to be \emph{feasible} and \emph{online implementable} as linear constraints.
+We start by characterizing the optimum online policy for both of the problems through a \emph{Linear Programming} formulation.
+The LP formulation captures Bellman's dynamic program by tracking the state of the system through allocation and state variables (see \cref{sec:production-simple} for more details) and express the conditions for a policy to be \emph{feasible} and \emph{online implementable} as linear constraints.
+Our method for capturing optimum online policy through linear programming resembles the dynamic programming to linear programming conversion technique introduced in \cite{de2003linear}.
 The resulting LPs are exponentially big but they accept polynomial-sized \emph{relaxations} with a small error.
 Furthermore, the relaxations can be rounded and implemented as online implementable policies, in the same way as exponential-sized LPs.

-More precisely, we propose a hierarchy of linear programming relaxations that systematically strengthen the commonly used ``ex-ante'' LP formulation of the problem and approximate the optimum solution with any degrees of accuracy.
-The first level of our LP hierarchy is the ex-ante relaxation, which is a simple linear program requiring that the allocation satisfies the capacity constraint(s) only in expectation.
-It is well-known that the integrality gap of this LP is 2~\citep{duetting2017prophet,alaei2014bayesian}.
-At the other extreme, the linear program is of exponential size and is equivalent to the dynamic program.
+More precisely, we propose a hierarchy of linear programming relaxations that systematically strengthen the commonly used ``expected'' LP formulation of the problem and approximate the optimum solution with any degrees of accuracy.
+The first level of our LP hierarchy is the expected relaxation, which is a simple linear program requiring that the allocation satisfies the capacity constraint(s) only in expectation. \revcolor{It is well-known that the gap between this LP and the optimum online policy is 2~\citep{duetting2017prophet,alaei2014bayesian}.} At the other extreme, the linear program is of exponential size and is equivalent to the dynamic program.

 Given $\eps$ as the error parameter of the desired PTAS, we show how to choose a linear program that combines the constraints of these two LPs in a careful way to get $\eps$-close to the optimum solution.
 In a nutshell, this hierarchy is parametrized by how we divide up the capacity constraints into ``large'' and ``small''.
-In the production constrained Bayesian selection, we simply consider two cases based on shipping capacity being large or small (right figure).
 In the laminar Bayesian selection, we consider the tree corresponding to the laminar family of constraints.
-Our approach here is based on chopping the tree (with the constraints as its internal nodes) by a horizontal cut, and then marking the constraints above the cut as large and below the cut as small (left figure).
+Our approach here is based on chopping the tree (with the constraints as its internal nodes) by a horizontal cut, and then marking the constraints above the cut as large and below the cut as small (left figure, \Cref{fig:intro}).
 The final relaxation then needs to respect all the small constraints exactly and all the large constraints only in expectation.